iotaledger/iota-wiki/internal/learn/about-iota/value-transfer.md

 Charlie wants to transfer 10i to Bob.

-### What is in the Tangle

-In this example, Alice had 10i that she transferred to Bob.
-Therefore, the Tangle now includes a value message that transferred those 10i to Bob.

 ### Choosing Where to Attach Messages

 To transfer 10i to Bob, Charlie must attach a value message to the Tangle.
 For that, he needs between one and eight tip messages that he can attach to his own message.